What Is The 50/30/20 Budget Rule And can it help you budget for a wedding?

 By maintaining your expenses within the three main spending areas, you’ll be able to efficiently manage your money.
 It makes it easier that there are only three categories that you need to manage which saves you from searching through details every time you spend.

-A lot of people ask themselves why they can’t save more and the 50/30/20 rule is a brilliant way to create more structured spending habits.
+A lot of people ask themselves why they can’t save more and the 50/30/20 rule is a brilliant way to create more structured spending habits with your monthly take home pay.
 You’ll find that you’ll be able to reach your financial goals easier and faster, whether you’re saving up for a special wedding day or working to pay off a debt.

 However, you’ll also have to remember that everyone’s financial goals are different and that it’s okay if you’re spending doesn’t fit into the 50/30/20 rule.
 If you can follow this method then you can work to your advantage.